Skip to main content

 Daily Wear

-Wear Fluorite as a pendant or earrings to maintain mental clarity throughout the day.
-For students, a Fluorite bracelet keeps focus-enhancing energy nearby during study sessions.
-Office workers benefit from Fluorite jewelry during long periods of computer work, as the stone is believed to help protect against electromagnetic stress.
-Because Fluorite is relatively soft (4 Mohs), choose protective settings and remove jewelry before physical activities that might chip or scratch the stone.
+A Fluorite pendant or pair of earrings keeps your thinking sharp throughout the day.
+Students often wear Fluorite bracelets during study sessions.
+Office workers find it helpful during long stretches at the computer, partly because the stone is associated with blocking electromagnetic stress.
+Because Fluorite is fairly soft (4 Mohs), choose protective settings and take it off before doing anything that might chip it.

 Home Placement

-Place Fluorite on your desk or study area to enhance concentration and information absorption.
-In the living room, a Fluorite specimen adds beauty while cleansing the energy of the space.
-Keep Fluorite near computers and electronic devices to help neutralize electromagnetic fields.
-In the bedroom, place Fluorite away from the bed (its energizing mental clarity can be overstimulating before sleep) but nearby for morning meditation.
-For Feng Shui, place Fluorite in the northeast (knowledge and self-cultivation) or center (health and harmony) sectors.
+Fluorite belongs on your desk or study area — that is where it does the most good for concentration and learning.
+In the living room, a specimen adds color while cleansing the space's energy.
+Keep a piece near computers and electronics to help neutralize electromagnetic fields.
+In the bedroom, keep Fluorite away from the bed itself, since its mental-stimulating energy can make it harder to fall asleep.
+In Feng Shui, the northeast (knowledge) or center (health and harmony) sectors are good placements.

 Crystal Grids

 Use Fluorite as the center stone in a grid for mental clarity, learning, or protection.
-Pair with Clear Quartz and Sodalite for a powerful study and focus grid, or combine with Amethyst and Lapis Lazuli for a spiritual wisdom and Third Eye activation formation.
-Fluorite's organizing energy makes it an excellent coordinator stone that helps the intentions of all crystals in the grid align harmoniously.
+Pair it with Clear Quartz and Sodalite for a study grid, or with Amethyst and Lapis Lazuli for Third Eye work.
+Fluorite's organizing energy makes it a good coordinator stone — it helps all the crystals in the grid work together rather than at cross-purposes.

 How Do You Cleanse & Charge Fluorite?